NBA fines: Notable fines

 The most fined player for the number of fines is Rasheed Wallace, who has been fined 8 times for a total of $205,000.
 Ben Simmons is the most fined player for the total amount of money, having lost more than $19 million in fines for missing games after holding out on the Philadelphia 76ers during the 2021–22 season.
 Vladimir Radmanovic was fined $500,000 in 2007, one of the largest fines by levied by an NBA team on a player.
 He was fined after injuring his shoulder while snowboarding, violating his contract for participating in an activity that posed a significant risk.

 The most fined coach, for both the number of fines and total amount fined, is Phil Jackson for a total of $380,000 and a total of 8 fines.
 Coaches are most often fined for criticizing the refs.
 Jackson, Larry Brown, and Doc Rivers are the top 3 most fined coaches, Brown with 7 fines totaling $117,500 and Rivers with 6 fines totaling $115,000.
 These 3 coaches together account for 23 of the 54 fines given to coaches.

 The two teams that have been fined the most are the New York Knicks and the Denver Nuggets; both teams were fined on 2 separate occasions for a total of $700,000.
 The Knicks and Nuggets both received fines for $500,000 for the fight they were in at Madison Square Garden in 2006.
 The Los Angeles Lakers are the team with the most total number of fines with 6 fines, totaling $725,000.
 The largest team fine in NBA history is from 2000, to the Minnesota Timberwolves for $3.5 million.
 They were caught trying to secretly go over the salary cap for the year.
 This is also the largest fine amount that has ever been issued in the League.

 The most fined owner is Mark Cuban, for 20 fines totaling $2,240,000; alone this is about 10% of all fines since 2000.
 Cuban is not only the most fined owner, he is the most fined individual person in NBA history, in terms of total number of fines.
-His largest fine to date, $600,000 was for saying that the Dallas Mavericks should tank for the rest of the 2017–18 season.
-Cuban says every time he gets fined, he matches that amount and donates it to a charity of his choice.
+His largest fine to date, for $600,000, was for saying that the Dallas Mavericks should tank for the rest of the 2017–18 season.
+Cuban has said that every time he gets fined, he matches that amount and donates it to a charity of his choice.